Registering an Event

 - The value of the total number of tickets sold may not exceed $3,000.

 - The sponsoring organization may conduct a raffle (or any other game of chance) no more than twice a year.
 Total gross sales for all raffles conducted during the school year may not exceed $5,000.

+The University encourages all students to register to vote.
+Student Organizations may hold voter registration drives.
+These drives must be booked through the Office of Student Engagement and Leadership.
 You may register to vote online.
-The University encourages all students to register to vote.
-Student Organizations may hold voter registration drives, which must be booked through the Office of Student Engagement and Leadership.